artisin/teFlow/README.md

 ## Api
 ### About
-In a nut-shell te-flow is a helper function wrapper that creates an argument steam though `apply` becuase ain't nobody want to
+In a nutshell te-flow is a helper function wrapper that creates an argument steam though `apply` because ain't nobody like

 ```js
 //The typical way